kanaria69/Mainecoco/README.md

-## I used to be addicted to soap, but I'm clean now.
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.